 The Wright brothers became overnight celebrities and over the next few years continued to perfect their designs.
 Aeroplanes have changed the world in a big way.
 They have been used in wars to drop bombs on enemy targets and get paratroopers to the action.
 In the 1930s, commercial airlines dominated travel, taking millions of passengers to countries all over the Atlantic Ocean.
 By the 1940s, people could get to destinations throughout the rest of the world.
 The jet engine was invented in the 1950s and revolutionised aircraft again.
 Wilbur passed away in 1912 and Orville in 1948.
 Their original Flyer is on display in the Smithsonian Museum in Washington, D.C.

-This article was originally posted on Science Niche on December 15th, 2018.
+This article was originally posted on the now defunct Science Niche website on December 15th, 2018.

 First Flight with the Wright Brothers (https://www.theatlantic.com/photo/2014/08/first-flight-with-the-wright-brothers/100796/)